-For a taste of Thanksgiving, try my 10-minute Cranberry Sauce.
-Featuring seasonal fresh cranberries and sugar, this classic Thanksgiving side dish has a fresh and satisfying taste that will satisfy your taste buds this Thanksgiving.
-Extra cranberry sauce add-ins include ground cinnamon, orange juice, vanilla extract, bourbon, honey, and orange zest.
+For a taste of Thanksgiving, try my quick 10-minute stovetop Cranberry Sauce.
+Featuring seasonal fresh cranberries boiled in water and sugar, this classic Thanksgiving side dish has a fresh and satisfying taste that will satisfy your taste buds.

 Easy Cranberry Sauce

-- 12 ounces fresh or frozen unsweetened cranberries ( remove 1/3 cup for later)
+- 12 oz fresh or frozen unsweetened cranberries

 - 1 cup granulated sugar

-- 1 teaspoon vanilla extract, optional to taste
+- 1 tsp vanilla extract, optional to taste